wpswings/woo-one-click-upsell-funnel/README.txt

 We will check the possibilities and make your gateway compatible with our plugin on your request.
 There is always a way for everyone.

-= How to make a custom offer page for upsell of my own? =
+= How to make a custom offer page for an upsell of my own? =

 If you want to make a custom offer page for upsell of your own without our pre-defined templates you can do it with the link we have given in the **'Offer Template'** section.
 Click on **' Click here to Create Custom Template'** and make a new offer as per your website needs.
 After making that page insert a link in the below box and save.

 **Note:** Make sure you are using page builders which are supported by the WordPress upsell plugin.

 = How can I use Custom Page Shortcodes for BUY NOW and NO THANKS? =